ahuggel/SwissRailwayClock/docs/README.md

 The code for the different architectures is in the directories ```source-legacy```, ```source-modern``` and ```source-amoled```.
 Besides the actual watchface, each also implements its own version of the global settings class and the on-device menu, as they provide slightly different options to cater for the capabilities of each class of devices.

-In some of the common code, [exclude annotations] are used to distinguish between code for Modern and Legacy devices and there are further exclude annotations to distinguish between Legacy devices with more and less memory.
+In some of the common code, [exclude annotations] are used to distinguish between code for modern and legacy devices and there are further exclude annotations to distinguish between legacy devices with more and less memory.

 A global instance of class ```Config``` maintains the settings and related information.
 It synchronises the selected menu options to [persistent storage] and makes them available across the app.
 It also manages all the colors for the watchface.

-The [on-device menu] implements three different types of menu items (```MenuItem```, ```ToggleMenuItem``` and ```IconMenuItem```) and uses a basic time [picker] for the user to configure dark mode begin and end times.
+The [on-device menu] implements three different types of menu items (```MenuItem```, ```ToggleMenuItem``` and ```IconMenuItem```) and uses a basic time [picker] for the user to configure dark mode start and end times.

 Symbols for active alarms, phone connection and notifications, as well as the various indicators use icons from a [custom font];